alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 10. How to use cache in Web API?
 11. How to clean up cache?
 12. Pading data in Web API.
-13. In which .NET version Wen API started?
+13. In which .NET version Web API started?
 14. How to get data from Web Api?
 15. Difference between WCF and Web API
 16. How to use WCF without reference it?
 17. Which tools you use for debugging http request?
 18. Why you need use ConfigureAwait?
 19. Using keys in Web Api?
+20. How to use versioning in Web API and why we need this?

 DB and SQL